algosup/2023-2024-project-4-sportshield-team-6/documents/functional-specification.md

 ### Out of Scope

  - Improve the Hardware of the product,
- - Improve the protective case of the product.
+ - Improve the resiliance of the product.

 ## Use Cases